guptakhil/Hackathons/AV-Ultimate-Student-Hunt/readme.md

 They now have this data over a long period of time and are looking for experts like yourself to look at the data and tell, if you can predict how many people will come to a park on a particular day, given the environmental information.

 Go, help the mayor of Gardenia!
-He has high hopes from Analytics Vidhya community!
-All the best!

 <h3>Key Points:</h3>
 1. It has data for period Sep'1990 to Dec'2005.<br>